dtscalibration/python-dts-calibration/docs/examples/notebooks/14Lossy_splices.ipynb.rst

 ----------

-While it is best practice to not have connectors or splices within a DTS calibration, sometimes it can't be avoided.
+While it is best practice to not have connectors or splices within a DTS calibration, sometimes it can’t be avoided.
 For example, in a borehole the fibers in a duplex cable are often connected with either a splice or a loopback connector.